microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

     </Project>
     ```

-    In this case, however, the `TargetFramework` property is still `net472`, since .NET Framework class libraries support instead the new SDK style format.
-As such, the tool has just migrated the project's style, but not the target framework.
+    In this case, however, the `TargetFramework` property is still `net472`.
+Microsoft leaves it up to you to decide what you want to target in your libraries: .NET Core or .NET Standard.
+So the tool has just migrated the project's style, but not the target framework.

 ___